openedx/edx-documentation/en_us/shared/students/SFD_start_course.rst

 Find a Course's Start Date
 ===========================

-You can usually enroll in a course before the start date, although you cannot access course materials and complete assignments.
+You can usually enroll in a course before the start date, although you might not be able to access course materials yet.

+* You do not need to sign in exactly when the course begins.

+* If the course content is not immediately available, you can set a calendar reminder for the course start date, and check back later.

 You can find a course's start date on its About page.
 Not all courses publish the exact start time.